q3769/semver-maven-plugin/README.md

 ## User story

-As a user of this Maven Plugin, I want to update my Maven project's version defined in the local pom.xml file, according to the Semantic Versioning 2.0.0 specifications, by issuing Maven commands from CLI or build script/code.
+As a user of this Maven Plugin, I want to update my project's version in the local pom.xml file according to the Semantic Versioning 2.0.0 specifications, by issuing Maven commands from CLI or build script/code.

 Notes: